 - Joining our course pilots

-- Joining the SENSEI network
+- Joining the SENSEI Network by completing this form:

 We will be sharing more information on how to join the project along the way.
 If you would like to know more, you can reach out to the project coordinators or to us at secretariat@euroclio.eu.